 Port Penn is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Delaware.
 With a population of 162 people and just one neighborhood, Port Penn is the 44th largest community in Delaware.
-Much of the housing stock in Port Penn was built prior to World War II, making it one of the older and more historic towns in the country.
+Port Penn has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Port Penn home prices are not only among the most expensive in Delaware, but Port Penn real estate also consistently ranks among the most expensive in America.

-Port Penn is a blue-collar town, with 60.87% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Port Penn, you'll notice that it is more blue-collar than most other communities in America.
+60.87% of Port Penn’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Port Penn is a town of construction workers and builders, professionals, and sales and office workers.
 There are especially a lot of people living in Port Penn who work in healthcare (39.13%), office and administrative support (0.00%), and sales jobs (0.00%).

 The overall crime rate in Port Penn is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.